 What is Surrogate Partner Therapy?

-The problems that motivate clients to seek Surrogate Partner Therapy range from general social anxiety to specific sexual dysfunctions.
-Concerns for any gender might result from one of the following: problematic relationships, medical conditions, negative body image or physical disfigurement; sexual, physical or emotional abuse and/or trauma (rape or incest, for instance), confusion about sexual orientation, lack of social or sexual self-confidence.
-Some common sexual concerns for male clients involve dissatisfaction with orgasm, ejaculation, and/or erection difficulties.
-Female clients’ sexual issues might involve difficulties with orgasmic release or penetration.
-Clients of any gender may seek therapy to address problems relating to lack of experience, fear of intimacy, shame or anxiety regarding sex, low level of arousal, or lack of sexual desire.
+The problems that motivate clients to seek Surrogate Partner Therapy range from general anxiety in social situations to specific sexual dysfunctions.
+Concerns for any gender might result from one of the following: negative body image or physical disfigurement; medical conditions; sexual, physical or emotional abuse and/or trauma (rape or incest, for instance); intimacy issues; phobias and anxieties; unresolved relationship trauma; confusion about sexual orientation; lack of social or sexual self-confidence.
+Sexual concerns may include orgasmic inhibition, genital or pelvic pain, avoidance of physical and/or emotional intimacy; lack of experience due to anxious avoidance.
+Common sexual issues for male clients include erection difficulties (ED), rapid ejaculation (PE), ejaculatory inhibition.
+Female clients’ sexual issues might include vaginismus (involuntary contraction of vaginal muscles resulting in painful penetration), vulvodynia, limited or non-existent orgasms.
+Clients of any gender may seek therapy to address problems relating to fear and avoidance of sexual and emotional intimacy, lack of relationship experience, shame or anxiety regarding sex, low arousal, or lack of sexual desire.

 Surrogate and Client Interactions